NBISweden/LTS-BiodiversityAnalysisCAO/README.md

 mappings:
   marker_genes:
     coinr:
-      reference: "resources/coinr/COInr.fasta"
+      fasta: "resources/coinr/COInr.fasta"
       ani_cutoff: 90
       min_len: 80
 ```

-The `reference` parameter specifies the path to the fasta file with the
+The `fasta` parameter specifies the path to the fasta file with the
 reference marker genes.
 The marker gene track of the workflow starts with
 mapping preprocessed reads against sequences in this fasta file.
 The
 `ani_cutoff` and `min_len` parameters specify the minimum average nucleotide